ss-invention/IT-Networking-Projects/Project-1/README.md

       |2nd |VLAN 30 |192.168.1.128/26|192.168.1.191|192.168.1.129 - 192.168.1.190|

-- One Port of the Switch should be made a Trunk Port - which port is connected to the Router.
-Except those port that are connected to the different VLAN's.
+- One Port of the Switch should be made a Trunk Port, that port is connected to the Router.
+Except those port that are connected to the different VLANs.

       Switch(config)# interface gigabitEthernet0/1
       Switch(config-if)# switchport mode trunk

-- We have to create the Sub-Interfaces for each VLAN's and Assign the different IP-Addresses for each Sub-Interfaces.
+- We have to create the Sub-Interfaces for each VLAN and Assign the different IP addresses for each Sub-Interface.

-   - Before, Create Sub-Interface, We need to Enable the Router and Open Confige Mode.
+   - Before, Create Sub-Interface, we need to enable the Router and Open Config Mode.

          Router> enable
          Router# configure terminal
          Router(config)#

-   - After, That Interface of the Router should be up which is connected to the Switch by using "no shutdown" command.
+   - After that, the Router Interface should be UP.
+That interface is connected to the Switch using the "no shutdown" command.

          Router(config)# interface gigabitEthernet0/0
          Router(config-if)# no shutdown